 - Two hours of independent work: (reading, videos, projects) will be expected each week for a total of 3 hours per week.

-- Web classroom: (using Power School Learning) with materials, mentored discussion boards, and practical application assignments at each stage.
+- Web classroom: (using Moodle) with materials, mentored discussion boards, and practical application assignments at each stage.

 - Take the course as a team: The class will make the most impact if students take the course in small teams (2 or more students) to enable collaboration and immediate application in their ministry context.
 There are discounts when you sign up with other team members.

 - Cost: You can use a credit card or PayPal account.
 An early registration discount is available.
 An additional discount is available to non-Westerners.
 Your registration is only guaranteed once you have paid for the course.
 To benefit from the team discount, you must get a promotional code by emailing Carissa Sheehan (be sure to tell her which of the three categories below your team falls into).
 Here is the explanation of our three-tiered tuition rationale.